aprs434/aprs434.github.io/README.md

 We feel confident that trackers with the proposed APRS&nbsp;434 compressed LoRa frame will eventually become dominant because of the longer range merit.
 To smooth out the transition, we are developing an i‑gate capable of understanding both formats; i.e. compressed APRS&nbsp;434&nbsp;and longer, legacy OE5BPA.

-However, it is strongly advised to already install [**the APRS&nbsp;434 i-gate**](https://github.com/aprs434/lora.igate) as new releases will be automatically pulled in over‑the‑air (OTA) via WiFi.
+However, it is strongly advised to already install [**the accompanying APRS&nbsp;434 i-gate**](https://github.com/aprs434/lora.igate) as new releases will be automatically pulled over‑the‑air (OTA) via WiFi.

 ### Tracker Hardware